About the Debt Default Clock

-On March 1, 2019, a previous law suspending the statutory debt ceiling expired.
-The restored the statutory debt ceiling (“the debt subject to limit”) was at slightly less than $22 trillion.
-As a result, the Department of the Treasury used extraordinary measures from that time through early August of that year.
-In early August, the suspension of the statutory debt ceiling was restored by the enactment of the Bipartisan Budget Act of 2019 (Public Law 116-37).
+As described earlier, on December 16, 2021, Public Law 117-73 was enacted to replace a previous suspension of the debt ceiling with a dollar-denominated debt ceiling.
+Prior to that in the course of 2021, the Treasury resorted to extraordinary measures in managing the debt.
 In the view of the Review Committee, extraordinary measures are “soft” defaults by the definition of default under the Debt Default Clock and sees these as precedents for expanding such measures to apply to certain categories of debt held by the public.
-The Treasury, therefore, not only retains the authority to use extraordinary measures, it continued to set these bad precedents for much of 2019.
+The Treasury, therefore, not only retains the authority to use extraordinary measures, it continued to set these bad precedents for much of 2021.

 Factor #12: Is Congress scaling back programmatic “mandatory spending” and eventually phasing it out?

 Mandatory programmatic spending, which sets aside net interest payments, does not require the annual appropriation of money by Congress.
 Effectively, these spending programs are on autopilot.
-According to CBO, programmatic mandatory spending was almost $4.7 trillion in 2020.
+According to CBO, programmatic mandatory spending was more than $4.8 trillion in 2021.
 This compares with roughly $2.7 trillion in 2019.
 The large jump is due to the mandatory spending in the various pandemic response bills enacted to date.
-The same analysis indicates this number will fall back to a bit less than $3.8 trillion in 2021, but this is dependent on Congress not enacting additional spending laws in this area or making all the coronavirus spending programs permanent.
-In fact, Congress is very likely to enact additional spending measures in response to the pandemic.
-As it stands, CBO projects this spending to grow to almost $5 trillion in 2031.
+The same analysis indicates this number will fall back to a bit more than $3.75 trillion in 2022, but this is dependent on Congress not enacting additional spending laws in this area or making all the coronavirus spending programs permanent.
+In fact, congressional leaders were as of the time of this update planning to enact additional spending measures.
+As it stands, CBO projects mandatory spending to grow to more than $5.4 trillion in 2032.

 Congress needs to rein in these programs by moving them back into the appropriated accounts of the budget in order to review this spending on an annual basis.
 By starting to take such steps, Congress should be able to reduce this category of spending dramatically.
 In fact, it should phase it out altogether.
 Under the Debt Default Clock, if Congress returns enough of this spending to the appropriated category so that by the end of the ten-year budget period the mandatory category is less than what it was in 2018, it will will buy one minute away from midnight.
 If the mandatory category is projected to be phased out altogether by the end of the budget period, it will buy two minutes from midnight.
 Therefore, Factor #12 continues to buy no minutes from midnight.

-The data bases for Factor #12 are found at: Congressional Budget Office, “The Budget and Economic Outlook: 2021 to 2031,” February 2021, p.
-2, here; Congressional Budget Office, “Historical Budget Data, Data on revenues, outlays, and the deficit or surplus from 1962 through the most recent year completed” February 2021, here.
+The data bases for Factor #12 are found at: Congressional Budget Office, “The Budget and Economic Outlook: 2022 to 2032,” May 2022, p.
+7, at here; Congressional Budget Office, “Historical Budget Data, Data on revenues, outlays, and the deficit or surplus from 1962 through the most recent year completed” May 2022, at here.